adamcarheden/schema-sure/README.md

 	// e.exceptions is a Javascript Map object:
 	// (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
-	// The keys are all DataTrue objects modified by your atomicSet() function.
+	// The keys are all SchemaSure objects modified by your atomicSet() function.
 	// The values are the exceptions thrown by each validator organized as objects ordered
 	// first by the property name then the validator name var errs = e.exceptions.get(obj)